Registrations for L'Étape du Tour de France Femmes avec Zwift are now open!

 • 1 hybrid environmental vehicle raises awareness among the public about good practices on the course.

-New environmentally friendly mobile sanitary resources deployed in technical zones and living areas, at the start, on the course and at the finish:
+Eco-friendly mobile sanitary facilities are deployed in technical and living areas, at the start, along the route, and at the finish:

-• 4 vacuum-bonded caravans with reduced water consumption (70 cL versus 7 to 10 L per passage)
+• 4 vacuum caravans with reduced water consumption (70 cl vs 7 to 10 liters per use).

-• 3 "dry" caravans (1 more than in 2020) - No water consumption or power consumption (solar panels); waste reclamation possible.
+• 3 "dry" caravans - No water consumption, no electricity consumption (solar panels), waste can be recycled.

-• "Blue disinfectant" product free of biocides, biodegradable and with negligible ecotoxicity (SDS data)
+• "Blue disinfectant" product without biocide, biodegradable, and with negligible ecotoxicity (SDS data).

-A vacuum tanker is deployed to collect waste water (showers) and black water (WCs) from team buses, which used to have to visit a pump-out station.
+A hydrovac truck is deployed to collect wastewater (showers) and "black" water (toilets) from the team buses, which previously had to use a dump station.

 The Tour de France, France Télévisions and the National Museum of Natural History are continuing their partnership and together launching the eleventh edition of the « Tour de France of Biodiversity ».
 The aim of this operation is to promote to the public to promote among members of the public the protected natural areas crossed by the riders in which environmental stakeholders work to preserve the natural heritage of France.